Search

 An Israeli airstrike in Gaza City killed two, and troops shot a militant in the south.
 Both sides blame each other for truce breaches under a fragile ceasefire as the conflict’s second phase unfolds.

-CAIRO, Feb 26 (Reuters) - An Israeli airstrike killed two Palestinians in the northern Gaza Strip on Thursday, the territory's health officials said, and the Israeli military said it killed a militant who posed a threat to its forces in the south of the enclave.
+CAIRO, Feb 26 (Reuters) - Israeli attacks killed five people in Gaza on Thursday, the territory's health officials said, and the Israeli military said it killed a militant who posed a threat to its forces in the south of the enclave.

-Medics said an Israeli airstrike against a group of Palestinians in Gaza City's Tuffah neighbourhood killed two people and wounded several others.
-The Israeli military didn't immediately comment on the report.
+Medics said an Israeli airstrike against a group of Palestinians in Gaza City's Tuffah neighbourhood in northern Gaza killed two people and wounded several others.

 Separately, the Israeli military said forces operating in the southern Gaza Strip killed a militant who posed an imminent threat to them after he crossed into an area still occupied by Israel inside the enclave.